 According to Murillo, the study shows that "digital social innovation is booming and the areas in which it is most impacting are improving access to education and health, and financial inclusion, through various fintech initiatives."

-The report highlighted four success stories with high replicability potential in other regions of Latin America, a high level of innovation, a proven social impact and a sustainable business model.
+The report highlighted four success stories with high replicability potential in other regions of Latin America, a high level of innovation, a proven social impact, and a sustainable business model.

 Cumplo (Chile, P2P marketplace lending): the largest P2P marketplace lending platform in Latin America offering an online meeting point between people who want to invest their savings and companies, mainly SMEs that need financing to grow.
 Founded in Santiago, Chile, Cumplo already has branches in several regions of the country and has financed more than 785 projects with $ 100,000 million through six thousand investors.

-Esoko / Extensio (Mexico, agriculture): digital field agent, providing SMS, WhatsApp and call centers critical information to more than 13,000 producers and technicians in 20 states of Mexico, to reduce uncertainties (weather, pests), apply better practices and negotiate better deals (linkage with suppliers and markets).
-Their clients are public or private organizations dedicated to research, training and generation of information for the field and interested to obtain feedback directly from the field about best practices.
+Esoko / Extensio (Mexico, agriculture): digital field agent, providing SMS, WhatsApp, and call centers critical information to more than 13,000 producers and technicians in 20 states of Mexico, to reduce uncertainties (weather, pests), apply better practices, and negotiate better deals (linkage with suppliers and markets).
+Their clients are public or private organizations dedicated to research, training, and generation of information for the field and interested to obtain feedback directly from the field about best practices.

-Capital Foundation (Colombia, financial inclusion): entity with a long history in financial inclusion that has integrated several digital innovations to achieve its mission of promoting global economic citizenship and scale.
+Capital Foundation (Colombia, financial inclusion): an entity with a long history in financial inclusion that has integrated several digital innovations to achieve its mission of promoting global economic citizenship and scale.
 Its application "Lista" has had an impact proven by rigorous studies and the work of the organization has positively impacted more than five million people in the 18 countries where it works.